StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-an-observable.md

 This topic provides step-by-step instructions for searching an observable in TheHive.

 Observables are discrete pieces of technical evidence related to incidents.
-They can represent stateful properties, such as an MD5 hash or an IP address, or measurable events, such as the creation of a registry key or the execution of a file.
+They can represent stateful properties, such as an MD5 hash or an IP address.
+They can also represent measurable events, such as the creation of a registry key or the execution of a file.

 ## Method 1: Observables tab in cases and alerts descriptions